Capacity Building & Leadership

 Center for Health Leadership and Practice

-Today’s public health challenges are complex and rapidly evolving, and call for an innovative approach to leadership development.
-The mission of the Center for Health Leadership and Practice (CHLP) is to advance health by increasing leaders' capacity to transcend boundaries, work collaboratively and transform their communities.
-Through the use of blended learning modalities, CHLP leads programs for teams, coalitions, initiatives and professional networks to advance leadership skills and reduce health inequities.
+The mission of the Center for Health Leadership and Practice (CHLP) is to advance health by increasing leaders' capacity to transcend boundaries and transform their communities.
+Through the use of blended learning modalities, CHLP leads programs for teams, coalitions and networks to advance leadership skills and reduce health inequities.

 Center for International Tobacco Control

 In Asia, the two largest consumers of tobacco are China and Indonesia, together representing 412 million smokers.
 The Center for International Tobacco Control (CITC) was established in 2006 to conduct research studies and programs to address the tobacco problem in these two countries.
 CITC promotes effective tobacco tax policy and tobacco policy alternatives; works on tobacco farming issues and crop substitution; promotes public education around tobacco; promotes smoke-free environments; and trains local tobacco control researchers.

 Center for Research on Adolescent Health & Development

 The Center for Research on Adolescent Health and Development integrates research, training, and advocacy in adolescent sexual health and rights with two primary goals.
 First, we promote better sexuality education and communication for youth and parents, with special attention to the sexual health needs and rights of foster youth and other underserved populations.
 Second--providing a critical foundation for the first--we work to enhance the field's understanding, appraisal, and appropriate use of social science theory, research evidence, and rigorous scientific inquiry.